Public Colleges Offer Merit Scholarships to Recruit Students

-You don’t have to be an “A” student or an in-state resident to capture a merit award from many public universities.
-Across the country, public universities have been sinking a growing amount of money into merit scholarships for residents, as well as outside students.
+You don’t have to be a perfect student or an in-state resident to capture a merit award from many public universities.
+Across the country, public universities put a growing amount of money into merit scholarships for residents as well as outside students.

 2. Understand what it takes to win a scholarship.

 State universities rely heavily on academic statistics, such as SAT and ACT scores, grade point averages and class rank to determine who receives their merit awards.
 Universities make awards based on these academic figures because with their high volumes of applications, admission officers don’t have the luxury of evaluating teenagers holistically.

 The more impressive a student’s academic profile, the higher the award will usually be at a particular public college.
 There are many state schools that will provide full-ride or full-tuition scholarships for their top recruits.
 Small differences in test scores and/or GPA can make a significant difference in awards.

 To illustrate this, I’m using the University of Alabama, which is one of the aggressive institutions in seeking out top students from across the nation.